Node-Fi/Documentation/docs/minima/swaps/get-swap-quote.md

 For the sake of transparency, callers are able to request the raw transaction parameters in order to build the transaction themselves.

 This can be achieved by setting `includeRawParams=true` in your query.

+## Alternate Fee Currencies

+When using Minima on chains that support alternate fee currencies, the `feeCurrency` query parameter can be included in order to make sure Minima provides the most accurate transaction request.

+Currently only Celo supports alternate fee currencies.

+If `feeCurrency` is provided for a chain that does not support alternate gas tokens, then the server will respond with a 400 error code.

+If a feeCurrency is provided for a chain that supports alternate gas tokens, but the address supplied is not a valid gas token, the server will respond with a 400 error code, the error message "Unsupported fee currency", and an array of valid gas token addresses.